-- ensure that any child in public care is supported sensitively and that confidentiality is maintained. - be familiar with the and respond appropriately to requests for information to support the completion of PEPs and other documentation needed as part of review meetings. - respond positively to a child in public care's request to be the named person that they can talk to when they feel it is necessary. - contribute to the Designated Teacher's requests for information on educational attainment and needs, as appropriate. - > as with all children, ensure that no child in public care is stigmatised in any way. - provide a supportive climate to enable a child in public care to achieve stability within the school setting. - as with all children, have high aspirations for the educational and personal achievement of Looked After Children. - > positively promote the self-esteem of Looked After Children.
+- ➤ Ensure that any child in public care is supported sensitively and that confidentiality is maintained. - Are familiar with and respond appropriately to requests for information to support the completion of PEPs and other documentation needed as part of review meetings. - Respond positively to a child in public care's request to be the named person that they can talk to when they feel it is necessary. - > Contribute to the Designated Teacher's requests for information on educational attainment and needs, as appropriate. - As with all children, ensure that no child in public care is stigmatised in any way. - Provide a supportive climate to enable a child in public care to achieve stability within the school setting. - As with all children, have high aspirations for the educational and personal achievement of Looked After Children. - > Positively promote the self-esteem of Looked After Children.

-The Governing Body will:
+The Role of the Governing Body:

-- ensure that the admission criteria and practice prioritises LAC according to the DfE Admissions Code of Practice. - > ensure all Governors are fully aware of the legal requirements and guidance for LAC. - ensure there is a Designated Teacher for LAC.
-The appointment of a designated teacher in accordance with the Regulations is a core function of the governing body. - support the Principal, Designated Teacher and other staff in ensuring the needs of Looked After Children are met. - nominate a governor who links with the Designated Teacher, receives regular progress reports and provides feedback to the governing body (These reports should not include any names of individual children for child protection and confidentiality reasons). - > review the effective implementation of this policy, preferably annually. - review the effective implementation of this policy, preferably annually and at least every three years.
+- ➤ Ensure that the admission criteria and practice prioritises LAC according to the DfE Admissions Code of Practice. - > Ensure all Governors are fully aware of the legal requirements and guidance for LAC. - Ensure there is a Designated Teacher for LAC.
+The appointment of a designated teacher in accordance with the Regulations is a core function of the governing body. - Support the Principal, Designated Teacher and other staff in ensuring the needs of Looked After Children are met. - Nominate a governor who links with the Designated Teacher, receives regular progress reports and provides feedback to the governing body (These reports should not include any names of individual children for child protection and confidentiality reasons). - Review the effective implementation of this policy, preferably annually. - Review the effective implementation of this policy, preferably annually and at least every three years.